1985 Pacific hurricane season: Hurricane Sandra

 During the late evening of September 4, a large intense area of thunderstorm activity formed near the Guatemala–El Salvador coast.
 The thunderstorm developed a circulation about 24 hours later, and was thus upgraded into a tropical depression a few hundred miles south of the Mexican coast.
 Turning west-northwest over 84 F waters, the depression was upgraded into Tropical Storm Sandra early on September 7.
 By 0600 UTC September 8, winds had increased to65 kn, and Sandra was upgraded into a hurricane.
-Sandra turned west, and quickly intensified, reaching Category 3 status later that day after bypassing the Category 2 stage.
+Sandra turned west, and quickly intensified, reaching Category 3 status later that day.
 On 0000 UTC September 9, Sandra peaked in intensity with winds of 125 mph.

 After moving towards the west for an additional 18 hours, it subsequently began a sharp turn northwest and later west-northwest due to an intensifying trough off the west coast of Baja California.
 Meanwhile, Sandra slowly weakened.
 At 1746 UTC September 12, a Hurricane Hunter aircraft intersected Hurricane Sandra after being on standby in Hawaii.
 The aircraft penetrated Sandra twice, reaching the 700 mbar level.
 It also measured surface winds of 65 kn and a surface pressure of 972 mbar.
 The eye was reportedly open to the west with low-level banding, and the eye was 37 mi in diameter.

 Shortly after the flight, the cyclone then began to turn to the west and weaken further over 78 F waters.
 Sandra was downgraded into a tropical storm the next day; however, the storm briefly regained minimal hurricane status.
 On 1800 UTC September 14, Sandra weakened back into a tropical storm roughly 600 mi west of the Baja California Peninsula.
 Now over 77 F sea surface temperatures, Sandra weakened into a tropical depression on September 15 and dissipated two days later.